-At the beginning of the nineteenth century the Ashcan School of Art blazed onto the art scene, introducing a revolutionary vision of New York City.
-In contrast to the elite artists who painted the upper class bedecked in finery, in front of magnificent str...(Read More)
+At the beginning of the twentieth century the Ashcan School of Art blazed onto the art scene, introducing a revolutionary vision of New York City.
+In contrast to the elite artists who painted the upper class bedecked in finery, in ...(Read More)

 How Women Used Men to Get the Vote Brooke Kroeger - Author

 The story of how and why a group of prominent and influential men in New York City and beyond came together to help women gain the right to vote.

 The Suffragents is the untold story of how some of New York’s most powerful men formed the Men’s League for Woman Suffrage, which grew between 1909 and 1917 from 150 founding members into a force of thousands across thirty-five states.
 Brooke Kroeger explores...(Read More)

 Explores the architectural treasures of the Southern-Central region of New York’s Adirondack Park and places them in the context of Adirondack history and culture.

 The Adirondack Architecture Guide, Southern-Central Region provides a professional and insightful survey of the built environment of a unique area within New York’s Adirondack Park.
 This book is the first field guide to the architecture of the Park...(Read More)

 A Guide to Gotham's Jazz Age Architecture Anthony W. Robins - Author

 The first guidebook devoted exclusively to New York City’s Art Deco treasures.